-With all this in mind, I found myself in a cold, airless room at the Excel Centre, in London’s Docklands.
-It looks like a Homebase depot, but it's not, it’s the beginning of the National Achievers Congress, a three-day event featuring two of the motivational business industry’s heaviest hitters: deep-voiced American celebrity life coach Tony Robbins and toupee-wearing Obama-botherer Donald Trump.
-Top price (Diamond ticket): £2595.
-Bottom price (Bronze ticket): £25.
+With all this in mind, I found myself in a cold, airless room at the Excel Centre in London’s Docklands.
+It looks like a Home Depot, but it's not, it’s the beginning of the National Achievers Congress, a three-day event featuring two of the motivational business industry’s heaviest hitters: deep-voiced celebrity life coach Tony Robbins and toupee-wearing Obama-botherer Donald Trump.
+Top price (Diamond ticket): $4,200.
+Bottom price (Bronze ticket): $40.

 But it's all good, you really don't wanna miss the moment Lord Seb comes running in, decked out in full Olympic gear, pursued by Robbins and Trump on a bicycle made for two.

 Fortunately, we didn’t have to wait too long.
 With “Carmina Burana” dissolving seamlessly into the Black Eyed Peas' “I Gotta Feeling,” Tony Robbins—“the leader who leaders call on”—comes bounding in, the audience ecstatic, screaming “Tonight’s gonna be a good, good night,” as if 9 AM were the new 11 PM.

 He starts by telling us that if we are in this room, “we are not normal.”
 He is right.
 He tells us he’s been with “kids on the East side of London addicted to cocaine” and “millionaires in Hollywood addicted to cocaine,” and that his message of success always hits home.

 Before I can adjust to this insane Tom Cruise-in